Hotel Transylvania: The Series: Broadcast

-On June 20, 2016, Sony Pictures Animation and Nelvana announced a global broadcast and on-demand deal with Disney Channels Worldwide, where the series would air on a respective Disney Channel network in Africa, Asia, Africa, Asia, Australia and New Zealand, Europe, Latin America, the Middle East, and the United States.
+On June 20, 2016, Sony Pictures Animation and Nelvana announced a global broadcast and on-demand deal with Disney Channels Worldwide, where the series would air on a respective Disney Channel network in Africa, Asia, Australia and New Zealand, Europe, Latin America, the Middle East, and the United States.
 It was also announced that Corus Entertainment, Nelvana's parent company, would air the series on their version of Disney Channel and its French counterpart La Chaîne Disney.
 The Disney deal excluded Germany, where Nelvana instead pre-sold the series to Super RTL in November.

 While planned to premiere on Disney Channel in Canada, the series would instead premiere on sister channel Teletoon in October 2017.
 In India, the series premiered on December 18, 2017, on Disney Channel India.
 Repeats of the series started airing on Disney XD in the United States as of October 2019.
 The last eight episodes of the first season were shown on Netflix in the United States on June 25, 2018, a year after the show premiered.